season1946/ack-microservices/README.md

 ```
 then post data to dynamodb with post and query data with get

-post <your api domain>/rows/add with json payload
+post {your api domain}/rows/add with json payload
 {
             "name": "external"
 }

-get <your api domain>/rows/all
+get {your api domain}/rows/all

 ## Cleanup